 Use Explosive Power Tools

 This unit of competency supports the achievement of skills to safely and effectively use a range of EPT used in the construction industry.
 This unit contains employability skills.
-Pro Training Australia is not a Registered Training Organisation (RTO) but we are flexible in helping you meet your training needs for this course.
+We are flexible in helping you meet your training needs for this course.

 Required skills for this unit are: